bazelbuild/bazel-blog/_posts/2019-03-18-rules-jvm-external-maven.md

   - dkelmer
 ---

-We’re delighted to introduce the initial release of [`rules_jvm_external`](https://github.com/bazelbuild/rules_jvm_external), a repository rule to resolve and fetch artifacts transitively in Maven repositories, like Maven Central and Google Maven.
+We’re excited to introduce the initial release of [`rules_jvm_external`](https://github.com/bazelbuild/rules_jvm_external), a repository rule to resolve and fetch artifacts transitively in Maven repositories, like Maven Central and Google Maven.
 This project is officially